-Following a checklist can help specifiers and purchasers reducing failure rates for two-way flow control valves according to Al Gunnarson, Warren Controls' VP of Sales, Marketing and Product Development.
+Following a checklist can help specifiers and purchasers reduce failure rates for two-way flow control valves says Al Gunnarson, vice president of sales, marketing and product development for Warren Controls.

-Following a simple checlist will remove much of the pain and take the need for guessing out of the equation completely, however.
+Following a simple checklist will remove much of the pain and take the need for guessing out of the equation completely, however.